kletobias/p2022/_posts/2022-01-11-google-search-operators.md

 {% include figure.html path="assets/img/single-vs-double-quotes.png" class="img-fluid rounded z-depth-1" %}

-`"<search term>"` Forces google to only return hits, that contain the exact match `<search term>`.
+`"<search term>"` Forces google to only return hits that contain the exact match `<search term>`.
 The syntax is: